gbili/docker-git-server-hooks/README.md

 ## Adding a new user

 **TODO**: Adding a new user is not possible.
 For one, they would share access to `git` user, therefore they could run scripts on each others' land.
 Secondly, the `git-server-repos` volume is mounted relative to one user.
-We would need to mount it relative to the `git-server` root, and adapt scripts accordingly.
+We would need to mount it relative to the `git-server` root, and adapt scripts accordingly (which is feasable).

 ## Running the node server